A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 Frequently Asked Questions

-If I have mixed feelings about a product or service, I usually don’t write a public testimonial.
-Instead, I might send private feedback directly to the business owner.
-Public testimonials should represent things you genuinely recommend.
-Constructive criticism is valuable, but it belongs in private conversations.
+If you have genuine reservations, the most useful thing you can do is send private feedback directly to the business owner rather than publishing a public review.
+Public testimonials should represent things you’d genuinely recommend.
+Constructive criticism is valuable, but it belongs in a private conversation where it can actually be acted on.

 Similar Posts